Ground Cover To Replace Grass In Texas

 - Scotch moss

 Mulch can be used as a ground cover to replace grass as well as gravel, and river rocks.

 Ground covers can grow in sun and shade making it the perfect answer for your yard.
 Black-eyed Susan and Desert willow are good for landscapes, thus grows quickly and can be planted in central Texas.

 Replacing your lawn with ground covers usually requires cutting out or spray of grasses, as well as preparation of soil and planting of the ground cover seeds.
 You can do this yourself or get the help of a landscape professional.

 When choosing the perfect ground cover for your lawn, you should consider whether it is children and pet friendly.
 Drought-tolerance and climate friendly ground covers should also be taken into consideration as your primary landscape feature.
 Choosing the right seedling and professional lawn care service is also important.
 Ground covers are perfect replacements for old and non-environmental friendly grasses.
 These grasses form a cushy blooming carpet and can bear heavy foot traffic.
-TLC Landscapes is a reliable and professional landscape solution for maintaining your home landscape and lawn maintenance needs.
+TLC Landscapes, located in the North Dallas near Frisco Texas is a reliable and professional landscape solution for maintaining your home landscape and lawn maintenance Frisco needs.

 Published on September 9th, 2017